Appendix Health and Diet: Foods for A Healthy Appendix

 ALSO READ: ZAYN RETURNS WITH SUMMER ANTHEM “LOVE LIKE THIS”

-·Ginger: A concoction of grounded ginger, honey and turmeric powder is known to have medicinal properties which if taken twice a day can help with inflammation, nausea, and bloating.
-Ginger is used in many Ayurvedic medicines because it has anti-inflammatory and detoxifying properties.
+·Ginger: Grounded ginger, honey, and turmeric powder form a concoction known for its medicinal properties, which can help with inflammation, nausea, and bloating if taken twice a day.
+Ayurvedic medicines use ginger widely because it has anti-inflammatory and detoxifying properties.

 · Fenugreek seeds: Simply, add two tablespoons of fenugreek seeds in one liter of water and boil it for half an hour.
 After cooling, drink this concoction twice daily to lower the pain from appendicitis.
 Fenugreek has medicinal properties which prevent the buildup of mucus and pus in the appendix.

-Certain foods should be avoided during appendicitis because they tend to aggravate the medical condition by inducing inflammation, pain, and discomfort.
+Patients should avoid certain foods during appendicitis because these foods tend to aggravate the medical condition by inducing inflammation, pain, and discomfort.

 Important Announcement – EasyShiksha has now started Online Internship Program “Ab India Sikhega Ghar Se

-· Fried food: Junk food and dishes that are cooked in too much oil and spices should be avoided to effectively manage appendicitis.
+· Patients should avoid junk food and dishes cooked in too much oil and spices to effectively manage appendicitis.
 Fried food is difficult to digest, which in turn can worsen the symptoms of appendicitis.

 · Alcohol: Consumption of alcohol affects the overall gut health by promoting the growth of microbes in the gut and weakening the digestive system.
 Intake of alcohol can inflame the appendix causing unbearable abdominal pain.